HOMILY FOR CLOSING OF ST. ANN’S NOVENA

 Sirach 44:1, 10-15; Matthew 13:16-17

-I am grateful for the presence of Father Jim O’Shea, Provincial of the Passionist community, and so thankful to Father Richard Burke and the members of the Passionist community as well as to the friends and supporters of Saint Ann’s Monastery for making this incredible time of prayer and worship in honor of Saint Ann available to us all.
-I am especially grateful to Father Robert Carbonneau and Father Bob Joerger for preaching this year’s 97th novena to Saint Ann.
-You have touched this community deeply and on its behalf, I thank you.
+I’m so grateful to see so many of you here tonight and throughout these days to celebrate your faith and to give thanks to God for that great gift.
+I’m especially thankful for the presence of my Passionist brothers in ministry: Father Jim O’Shea, Provincial of the Passionist community and a good friend, Father Richard Burke, Rector of Saint Ann’s Monastery and Pastor of the Saint Ann’s Parish, and all of the members of the Passionist community as well as the friends and supporters of Saint Ann’s Monastery – all of whom have helped to make these treasured days of prayer available to us all.
+I am especially grateful to Father Paul Fagan for preaching this year’s novena.
+Your messages have touched me deeply and on behalf of this local Church, I thank you.